-It is forbidden to go to the library and study room with backpacks, food and drink and a switched on mobile phone.
-Lockers in the hallway in front of the library or in the faculty lobby are used to store your belongings.
+It is forbidden to enter the library and study room with backpacks, food and drink and a switched on mobile phone.
+Lockers are available in the hallway outside the library or in the faculty lobby to store your belongings.

 Contact: Library: Oldříška Cidlinská, Lenka Peroutková